Data Center 3.0 for Networking Engineers

 A data center redesign is most successful when the application teams, server administrators and networking engineers work hand-in-hand from the beginning of the project; late involvement of the networking team (usually when the performance of the new architecture doesn’t meet the expectations) oft results in finger pointing and blame shifting.

 To become involved in the early stages of new data center projects, you have to understand the challenges faced by server and storage administrators, be fluent in the technologies they commonly use and prove that you can help them build better solutions.
-This workshop will give you a clear overview of data center challenges and a conceptual framework you need to quickly absorb the details of new technologies and solutions as they become available.
+This webinar will give you a clear overview of data center challenges and a conceptual framework you need to quickly absorb the details of new technologies and solutions as they become available.

 Target audience

-This workshop is ideal for IT managers and networking engineers that have to understand the big picture: how the Data Center buzzwords and technologies they hear about relate to reduced costs and increased availability of their Data Center services.
+This webinar is ideal for IT managers and networking engineers that have to understand the big picture: how the Data Center buzzwords and technologies they hear about relate to reduced costs and increased availability of their Data Center services.
 It will also help engineers with networking or programming background understand the architectural options and solutions used in modern Data Centers.

 Contents